 The 4th UN Conference on Women in 1995 was the birth of The Beijing Platform for Action, the most progressive blueprint ever for advancing women’s rights.
 Governments around the world pledged to change or remove their existing unfair laws and make legal equality a reality.
 But that goal is far from being realized.

-Only 14 out of 190 economies surveyed by the World Bank in 2023 had achieved legal equality and a typical economy only grants women 75% of the same rights as men.
+None of the 190 economies surveyed by the World Bank in 2024 had achieved legal equality, and a typical economy only grants women 64% of the same rights as men – far fewer than the previous estimate of 77%.

 Income inequality and gender inequality are intimately linked, and it’s not an exaggeration to say that inequality kills.
 Sexist laws and gender stereotypes during the COVID-19 pandemic have perpetuated economic violence against women and exacerbated physical domestic violence.
 To stop COVID-related inequality from killing women and other vulnerable people and instead put both gender and income equality first, States must get rid of all discriminatory laws.